|85.2 x 118.1 mm|

 - Very sharp image quality

 - Expensive at $1500

 This lens seems so specialized from its specifications that we initially dismissed it, but after using it, we couldn’t help but adore it.
 If there’s one word to describe this lens, it’s special.
 The way the lens renders the world is so natural and smooth, but without comparing it side-by-side with other traditional lenses we wouldn’t even notice it.
 We would just notice the super sharp subject which melts into the background in a dreamy three-dimensional and seemingly effortless way.
-Maybe it’s just because it’s still new to us, but when we use another lens, it makes us miss the 100mm STF.
+We have really fallen in love with the 100mm STF.